ridpath/stuckinthematrix-base/README.md

-## 🧠 Stuck in the Matrix - Pygame Hackable RPG
+## Stuck in the Matrix - Pygame Hackable RPG

-> 🌀 A modifiable, reverse-engineerable Zelda-style RPG sandbox for teaching binary analysis, memory editing, and game hacking.
+> A modifiable, reverse-engineerable Zelda-style RPG sandbox for teaching binary analysis, memory editing, and game hacking.

+⚠️ **Alpha Release** — unstable features, experimental modules, and active development.
 ---

-### 🎮 About
+### About

 **Stuck in the Matrix** is a fork and creative transformation of [`pyzelda-rpg`](https://github.com/artemshchirov/pyzelda-rpg), expanded into a hacking-friendly game engine built in Python using Pygame.